captionpoint/CaptionPoint-Server/public/freakshow.md

 And me, and me down on all fours.
 ---
 ## JUDITH:
-I’d sniff over to him givin’ the evil eye and I’d set up a howlin'
+I’d sniff over to him givin’ the evil eye and I’d set up a howlin’
 ---
 ## JUDITH:
 *AAAAOOOOOUUUUUU*.